 LUH 3417 was a mysterious female character, for the viewer never found out if she was THX 1138’s cousin, girlfriend, sister, or wife.
 Girlfriend seemed likely, for LUH 3417 soon introduced the listless and doped up Adam to the forbidden knowledge of love and sexuality like a bald Eve.
 Indeed, to increase THX 1138’s libido, LUH 3417 changed his medication, substituting a virile ruby red pill for a blue pill that apparently had laid THX 1138 low with a bad case of the listless and impotent blues.
 This red pill substitution evoked the ruby red slippers of the Wicked Witch of the East again and the ruby red polygon.
 The pill substitution also evoked Glinda and the help she provided the heroes throughout their healing Ozian journey, linking LUH 3417 to Glinda rather than Dorothy.
 The pill substitution had the desired effect, increasing THX 1138’s virility like Dorothy’s ruby red high heels and negating the earlier loss of the ruby red polygon.
 Significantly, the pill change also occurred while THX 1138 was watching male and female Afro-American dancers gyrate erotically to primal rhythms on holocast television.
 These two dancers introduced Afro-American virility into the films of Lucas for the first time, an important infusion that prepared us for the arrival of an Afro-American Cowardly Lion later in THX 1138 and for more Afro-American mojo in all of the later films of Lucas.

 With his ruby red virility regained and his inquiring mind reawakened, THX 1138 suddenly realized that he was not living in the pristine Emerald City but in an underworld similar to Sogo, the drugged out subterranean labyrinth beneath the Black Castle of the Wicked Witch of the West on planet 16 of the Tau Ceti system in BARBARELLA.
-A timely reminder, reiterating that Lucas was satirizing his drug obsessed and underground counter-cultural generation in darker but still absurdist fashion in THX 1138 as Vadim did in BARBARELLA.
+A timely reminder, reiterating that Lucas was satirizing his drug obsessed and underground counter-cultural generation in darker but still absurdist fashion in THX 1138, like Vadim had in BARBARELLA.
 Indeed, for the crimes of drug evasion and monogamous sexuality, THX 1138 and LUH 3417 were soon solemnly branded enemies of the state at a mock trial that underlined that the film’s subterranean future state actually symbolized the youthful, drug obsessed and free loving underground of the counter-cultural rebels of the Sixties, a mock trial that ironically reversed the absurd grilling Charlton Heston’s hippy bearded Taylor received by the establishment orangutans of PLANET OF THE APES.
-After being found guilty, the tall robot police officers in black uniforms with silver faces-kind of a cross between Vader, the Imperial Stormtroopers (most commonly referred to as Imps), the Black Guards of the Wicked Tyrant and the Castle Soldiers of THE WIZARD OF OZ-took THX 1138 away for reprogramming and conditioning in detention.
+After being found guilty, the tall robot police officers-their black uniforms with silver faces making them look like kind of a cross between Vader, the Imperial Stormtroopers (most commonly referred to as Imps), the Black Guards of the Wicked Tyrant and the Castle Soldiers of THE WIZARD OF OZ-took THX 1138 away for reprogramming and conditioning in detention.
 These robot officers initially carried white batons on hip loops.
 Later these batons were exchanged for long black humming electro-shock staffs-early lightsabers that recalled the samurai swords of the films of Kurosawa and that linked well with the lonely and haunting notes of a Japanese-like flute that were heard intermittently in the soundtrack by Lalo Schifrin, an organic flute that contrasted hopefully with the inorganic, sterile and technological environment of THX 1138-that were used to stun THX 1138 into submission for reprogramming.

 The Great SEN was quickly carried away by the relentless press and flow of the anonymous shaven headed inmate throngs of the underground labyrinth in the first narrative split in the films of Lucas.
 A fitting sight, reminding us that the Great Oz drifted away in his phallic hot air balloon before Dorothy and Toto could ride with him in his basket at the end of THE WIZARD OF OZ.
 The sight of SEN 5241 drifting away also underlined how eager Lucas was to escape from the grip of his father by succeeding as an independent director.
 At any rate, the Great SEN soon got into trouble while lost on his solo odyssey.
 In fact, the Great SEN attacked a blue and black robed holo-tv priest of OMM from behind when this priest tried to contact the robot police after catching him in OMM’s holocast television studio.
 The wild and grandiose SEN 5241 then knocked out or even killed the priest by throwing him to the ground from behind.
-Significantly, this knockout not only anticipated a similar knockout of a pesky and inquiring Nazi by Ford’s Indiana Jones in the Lucas executive produced and Spielberg directed allegorical film RAIDERS OF THE LOST ARK (1981), but also exactly anticipated the end of RETURN OF THE JEDI.
+Significantly, this knockout not only anticipated a similar knockout of a pesky and inquiring Nazi by Ford’s Dr. Henry ‘Indiana’ Jones jr. in the Lucas executive produced and Spielberg directed allegorical film, RAIDERS OF THE LOST ARK (1981), but also exactly anticipated the end of STAR WARS EPISODE VI: RETURN OF THE JEDI.
 Indeed, Darth Vader also eventually picked up the similarly black robed and quasi-religious Emperor from behind and threw him down the pentultimate garbage chute at the conclusion of the Classic Trilogy.
 Significantly, Vader was also initially a dutiful and obedient servant of the subterranean machineworld like the Great SEN before he rebelled and joined the ‘New Alignment’ of the Rebellion, underlining the link between the two spiritually emancipated heroes.